LordMoMA/LordMoMA/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 - :dancers: I’m looking for collaboration on building open source projects that are reliable, scalable, and maintainable.
+- 🦅 I'm comfortable with Python & JavaScript for data structure and algorithms and Golang for backend development.
+- 😜 I can build complex React apps but I am more passionate for backend engineering.

 - This is my recent work on React Dashboard: <h4 href="https://kk-edu.netlify.app/register">Knock Knock Workplace </h4>